BTEST4HE/GT3MBLPMBTools/README.md

 `-r, --recursive`:reads "input" as a directory and recursively retrieves files in the directory
 `-e, --textexport`:export from PMB file to text format and PMBBIN(image data) files
 `-i, --textimport`:import from text format PMB and PMBBIN(image data) files to binary format PNB  (if you do not use the -r option, specify only the text file path in "input")

+# PMBBINPac
+This is a script to unpack and repack PMBBIN files (xxx.pmb.bin) output by the -e (--textexport) option of pmbtools.
+When unpacked, the output is in img,gz format.
+If -u(--unpack) or -e(repack) option is not specified, it means that -u option is specified.
+## Usage
+`PMBBINPac [options] input [output_dir]`

+### Positional arguments
+`input`:input file path or directory
+`output_dir`:output directory(optional)

+### Optional arguments(options)
+`-h, --help`:show this help message and exit
+`-u, --unpack`:unpack PMBBIN into img,gz files
+`-e, --repack`:repack the PMBBIN file in the directory where the img,gz file is stored
+`-r, --recursive`:reads "input" as a directory and recursively retrieves files in the directory
+`-g, --ungzip`:extract gzip file in PMBBIN to img file and output (unpack only)